Sprains and Strains:

 A strain is an injury of a muscle and/or tendon.
-Tendons (fibrous cords of tissue that attach muscles to bone).
+Tendons are fibrous cords of tissue that attach muscles to bone.

 Sprains and strains are among the most common injuries in sports, professional, amateur athletes and the general public.
 You are more at risk for the injury if you have a history of sprains and strains, are overweight, and are in poor physical condition.

-Sprains and strains are categorizes according to severity:
+Sprains and strains are categorized according to severity:

 - MILD - A muscle is stretched in a mild sprain, but there is no joint loosening.